Edward D. Baker: Civil War

+Death

 On October 21, a false report of an unguarded Confederate camp at Ball's Bluff encouraged Brig.
 Gen. Charles Pomeroy Stone to order a raid, which clashed with enemy forces.
 Baker tried to reinforce the Union troops, but failed to ensure that there were enough boats for the river crossings, which were then delayed.
 At around four o’clock, Baker was struck by a volley of bullets through his heart and brain that killed him instantly.
 Wistar said that he and Baker had a brief discussion just prior to his being killed, and Baker said, "The officer who dies with his men will never be harshly judged."

+Aftermath

 President Lincoln was at General George McClellan's headquarters that evening when he got the news of Baker's death.
 Charles Carleton Coffin of the Boston Journal saw Lincoln crying when he received the news of Baker's death: "With bowed head, and tears rolling down his furrowed cheeks, his face pale and wan, his heart heaving with emotion, he almost fell as he stepped into the street."
 At Baker's funeral, Mary Todd Lincoln scandalized Washington by appearing in a lilac ensemble, including matching gloves and hat, rather than the traditional black.
 Despite Baker's close friendship with her husband, she retorted, "I wonder if the women of Washington expect me to muffle myself in mourning for every soldier killed in this great war?"
 After subsequent funerals in Philadelphia and New York City, Baker's body was sent by the steamer Northern Light and the Panama Railroad to San Francisco for burial.
 He is buried in Section OSD, Site 488, San Francisco National Cemetery.
 Of himself, Baker once said, "my real forte is my power to command, to rule and lead men.
 I feel that I could lead men anywhere."
 Baker's friends, however, thought his true talent lay in his gift of oratory.

 His death shocked official Washington and led to the formation of the Congressional Joint Committee on the Conduct of the War.
 Almost three years after his death, Baker's widow, Mary Ann, was placed on the government pension roll, receiving $50 per month.
 The Congressional bill which provided this relief is also viewable at the Library of Congress website.